roozbehzamany/logger_master/README.md

 <img width="1000" height="400" src="https://github.com/user-attachments/assets/d58e225b-250c-404c-967c-da63559b03a2" />

-1: Type your object like [String] ...
+1: Specify the object type – for example [String].

-2: Your object [Hello World]
+2: Provide the object value – e.g. "Hello World".

-3: Exact file line logger
+3: Log the exact file and line number where the object is used.

-4: Number of line logger
+4: Log only the line number of the object’s location.

 📥 Installation